-- 1. To appreciate, recognize, and encourage everyone who contributes to the ministry - 2.
-Finance - a.
-To make certain the ministry operates in a fiscally responsible manner as stewards of the resources of the kingdom and adheres to policies and regulations regarding its financial management
+- 1. To appreciate, recognize, and encourage everyone who contributes to the organization

-3. Strategy
+- 2. Finance

 - a.
+To make certain the organization operates in a fiscally responsible manner as stewards of the resources and adheres to policies and regulations regarding its financial management

+- 3. Strategy

+- a.
 To review, refine, approve, and track the strategic plan which includes:

 - 1. The vision, mission, and core values

 - 2. Three-year goals

 - 3. The three-year strategy and one-year implementation plan

 - 4. The funding plan

 - 4. Resources

 - a.
-To network to the ministry
+Understand how all aspects of the organization are resourced

 - 5. Problem Solving

 - a.
-To work effectively as a team member on the board in making God-honoring decisions
+To work effectively as a team member on the board in making decisions

-- 6.Governance
+- 6. Governance

 - a.
 To support the operation of an effective board including:

 - 1. Constitutions and bylaws

 - 2. Policy and procedure manual

 - 3. Board minutes

 - 4. Financial records

 - 7. Hire, evaluate, release the senior executive

-- 8. Provide spiritual leadership

-- 9. Maintain a standard of excellence
+- 8. Maintain a standard of excellence